solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 1. Create a private key (we will use it to sign and verify a custom JWT that we will create).
 1. Use `openssl` to create the key used to sign the JWT.
 1. We will use `npm` to install a conversion utility to convert the key from PEM to Json Web Key format.
-1. Deploy a JWKS server to serve the key.
+1. Deploy a JWKS server to serve the key set.
 1. Configure Gloo to verify JWTs using the key stored in the server.
 1. Create and sign a custom JWT and use it to authenticate with Gloo.